tariq-almalki/tariq-almalki/README.md

 - 👋 Hi, I’m @tariq-almalki
 - 👀 I’m interested in full-stack web development, specifically in the following technologies:<br/><br/>
-Core Languages: Java, Typescript, Javascript<br/>
+Core Languages: Java, Javascript<br/>
 Front-end: HTML5, CSS3<br/>
 Front-end frameworks/libraries: React.js<br/>
 Back-end: Java, Node.js<br/>
 Back-end frameworks/libraries: Spring framework, Express.js<br/>
-Databases: MySQL using hibernate, MongoDB using mongoose or Nodejs driver<br/>
+Databases: MySQL using hibernate, MongoDB using mongoose<br/>
 ⚙️on the way: AWS, Docker, Kubernates<br/><br/>
 - 💞️ I’m looking to collaborate on all above technologies.<br/>
 - 📫 How to reach me you can reach at <a href="https://www.linkedin.com/in/e-tariq-almalki" title="About Me">linkedin.</a><br/>